bitcointranscripts/bitcointranscripts/bitcoin-review-podcast/op_vault-round-2-op_ctv.md

 Speaker 0: 00:21:34

 Okay, so what's the expectation here?
-Are we gonna have like, you know, like, I mean, cause Miniscript is already kind of like that.
+Are we gonna have like, like, I mean, cause Miniscript is already kind of like that.
-Are we gonna have a miniscripttemplates.org where you go and you find like, you know, 10 different safe scripts, because people will fuck this up.
+Are we gonna have a miniscripttemplates.org where you go and you find like, 10 different safe scripts, because people will fuck this up.
 I mean, people can barely serialize and un-serialize stuff with JavaScript, right?
-So is this like the future we see where like there is like essentially banks of scripts that people can use And then there's the ones that maybe like the wallets are going to have like two, three things that like, here, you can do this with your coins.
+So is this like the future we see where like there is like essentially banks of scripts that people can use.
+And then there's the ones that maybe like the wallets are going to have like two, three things that like, here, you can do this with your coins.
 Is this sort of like the, because you can order corporate enterprise for a second, right.
 That has, you know, budgets and people that can audit things and can come up with new ideas.
 I'm talking about like 90% of the people who actually even have coins to do this.